-Mississippi Residents
+Admission of Mississippi Residents

-Regular admission will be granted to the following high school graduates:
+Regular admission will be granted to the following:

-- 1. All students completing the College Preparatory Curriculum (CPC) with a minimum 3.20 high school GPA on the CPC. - 2.
-All students completing the CPC with a minimum 2.50 high school GPA on the CPC and a minimum score of 16 on the composite ACT (or 770 on the old SAT critical reading/mathematics or 890 on the new SAT). - 3.
-All students completing the CPC with a class rank in the top 50 percent and a minimum score of 16 on the composite ACT (or 770 on the old SAT critical reading/mathematics or 890 on the new SAT). - 4.
-All students completing the CPC with a minimum 2.00 high school GPA on the CPC and a minimum composite score of 18 on the ACT (or 860 on the old SAT critical reading/mathematics or 970 on the new SAT). - 5.
-All students who meet certification requirements for the National Collegiate Athletic Association (NCAA).
-This option is available to all freshman applicants.
+- 1. Students completing the College Preparatory Curriculum (CPC) with a minimum 3.20 high school GPA on the CPC. - 2.
+Students completing the CPC with a minimum 2.50 high school GPA on the CPC and a minimum score of 16 on the composite ACT (or 880 on the SAT). - 3.
+Students completing the CPC with a class rank in the top 50 percent and a minimum score of 16 on the composite ACT (or 880 on the SAT). - 4.
+Students completing the CPC with a minimum 2.00 high school GPA on the CPC and a minimum composite score of 18 on the ACT (or 960 on the SAT). - 5.
+Students who meet full-gualifier certification requirements for the National Collegiate Athletic Association (NCAA).